-This report presents 2007 earnings and employment data for persons covered under Social Security and Medicare in the 50 states, the District of Columbia, and Puerto Rico.
+This report presents 2018 earnings and employment data for persons covered under Social Security and Medicare in the 50 states, the District of Columbia, and Puerto Rico.
 It shows members of the armed forces and reserves according to the residence listed on their W-2 form.
 Workers in American Samoa, Guam, Northern Mariana Islands, and U.S. Virgin Islands; U.S. citizens employed abroad by U.S. employers; persons employed on U.S. oceanborne vessels; and workers with unknown residence are grouped together as "Other."
-The data are presented by sex, race, and age.
+The data are presented by sex and age.

 The report uses a residence-based geographic coding system.
-State and county designations are based on employee residence shown on the W-2 wage reports that employers send to the Social Security Administration (SSA) by electronic filing and on addresses matched to self-employment earnings reports.
-Electronic filing accounts for about four-fifths of the total W-2 reports, and that figure is increasing each year.
-Employers with 250 or more employees must use electronic filing, and many smaller firms do so voluntarily.
+State and county designations are based on employee residence shown on the W-2 wage reports that employers send to the Social Security Administration (SSA) and on addresses matched to self-employment earnings reports.
+Where a county code is not available, the residence is shown as "Unknown" within the state.